10 Household Items You Should Repurpose in the Garden

 - Garden use: Sprinkle on the ground at the base of certain plants.

 - Why it works: Adding the organic matter to the soil helps improve drainage in clay and water-holding capacity in sandy soils.

 - How to: Apply a small amount over a plant’s root zone.

 - Tip: Use on any plant, especially those that like rich, moist organic soils, like azaleas and blueberries.

-- Other uses: You may sprinkle where you’ve planted carrot seeds, to discourage carrot rust flies.
-Sprinkle at base of plants vulnerable to slugs and snails to make a scratchy barrier that they’re reluctant to cross.
+- Other uses: Sprinkle coffee grounds where you’ve planted carrot seeds to discourage carrot rust flies.
+Also place them at base of plants to make a scratchy barrier that slugs and snails are reluctant to cross.

-- Garden use: Is thought to keep deer from feasting on your trees and plants.
+- Garden use: May keep deer from feasting on your trees and plants.

 - Why it works: It’s thought that the strong scent of deodorant in bar soaps may deter deer and other backyard pests.